 On the other hand, it is possible to evaluate female fertility by measuring the levels of the main sex hormones, too.
 See this for more: Female Fertility Tests – How Do You Know if You Can’t Get Pregnant?

-FAQs from users: 'What happens if female sex hormones are low?', 'Which hormones are essential to be tested in a basic fertility study?', 'What hormones cause female arousal?', 'Which hormone is called 'the love hormone'?' and 'Is it possible to increase female sex hormones naturally?'.
+FAQs from users: 'What happens if female sex hormones are low?', 'Which hormones are essential to be tested in a basic fertility study?', 'What hormones cause female arousal?', 'What are the female hormones secreted by the pituitary gland?', 'Which hormone is called 'the love hormone'?' and 'Is it possible to increase female sex hormones naturally?'.